2001 Copa Libertadores

 The 2001 Copa Libertadores de América was the 42nd edition of CONMEBOL's premier club football tournament.
-The winners were Boca Juniors, beating Mexican club Cruz Azul in the finals on penalties and lifting its fourth Copa Libertadores trophy.
+The winners were Boca Juniors, beating Mexican club Cruz Azul in the finals on penalties and lifting their fourth Copa Libertadores trophy.

 First round

 The first round of the Copa Libertadores drew 32 teams into eight groups of four; two of these teams came from a preliminary round involving two Mexican clubs and two Venezuelan clubs.
 In each group, teams played against each other home-and-away.
 Teams receive 3 points for a win, 1 point for a draw, and no points for a loss.
 If two or more teams are equal on points, the following criteria will be applied to determine the ranking: